Current Lab Members

 Universidad Central de Venezuela.
 She is pursuing a Master’s Degree in Speech Language Pathology at MGH Institute of Health Professions, and she also works as Spanish Interpreter.

-Postdoc.
+Computational Biologist.
 Heiko obtained his PhD in health sciences from the University of Copenhagen in 2012.
 He is interested in the integrated analysis of diverse –omics data.
 Decided to leave the group to avoid yet another Boston winter misery and is enjoying the Mediterranean climate in Washington DC as a postdoc at the NCI.
 He still lingers on Slack and Google hangout.

 Jakob Berg Jespersen